oracle-livelabs/apex/apex-professional-hol11/3-improve-classic-report.md

 ## Introduction

-In this task, you will learn how to enhance a Classic Report in an Oracle APEX application by modifying its attributes and incorporating dynamic elements.
-Classic Reports are a powerful way to display data in a structured format, and by customizing the report, you can create an intuitive and interactive user experience.
-Specifically, we will enhance the Manage Products page within the Online Shopping Application by updating the SQL query, modifying column attributes, and configuring links and buttons.
+This lab focuses on enhancing a Classic Report in an Oracle APEX application.
+Classic Reports are a highly flexible way to present structured data, and customizing them allows you to provide a more intuitive and engaging user experience.
+In this lab, you’ll modify a Classic Report on the Manage Products page within the Online Shopping Application.
+You will improve the report's functionality by incorporating features like links, dynamic buttons, and displaying images directly in the report.
+Additionally, you’ll learn to create a form page for managing products and implement a Download BLOB feature for seamless file downloads.

-Estimated Time: 5 minutes
+Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

-- Customize the Classic Report to enhance its presentation and functionality.
+- Customize the Classic Report for enhanced data presentation and usability.

-- Implement a Download BLOB feature for the PRODUCT_DETAILS column.
+- Configure links and buttons for navigation and interactivity.

-- Configure the PRODUCT_IMAGE column to display images directly within the report.
+- Add a Download BLOB feature to enable file downloads directly from the report.

-- Modify the SQL query to fetch additional product-related data (color, department, clothing).
+- Display product images directly in the report for better visualization.

-- Adjust column settings, such as setting PRODUCT_ID as a clickable link.
+- Create a modal form page to manage products efficiently.

 ### Downloads